Canadian Teen Invents Genius Solution To Avoid Getting Sick While Flying

 Germs are probably the last thing one would want to bring home after an overseas vacation.
-Fortunately, a teenager from Vancouver has proposed a solution that can potentially stop bugs in their tracks inside a plane.

 By changing the way air moves around a plane through a new miniature fan that allows each passenger a “personalized breathing zone”, 17-year-old Raymond Wang created a way to disrupt the movements of disease-causing germs.
 Dubbed as the Global Inlet Director, the device keeps air in a restricted amount of space, protecting passengers from harmful bugs, according to the Daily Mail.